USC School of Cinematic Arts: History

+In 1940, the department was renamed the Department of Cinema.
+By the latter 1970s, it was the Division of Cinema-Television, which, in 1983, became an independent academic unit, the USC School of Cinema-Television.
+This, in 2006, was renamed the USC School of Cinematic Arts.

 On September 19, 2006, USC announced that alumnus George Lucas had donated US$175 million to expand the film school with a new 137000 sqft facility.
 This represented the largest single donation to USC and the largest to any film school in the world.
-His previous donations resulted in the naming of two buildings in the school's previous complex, opened in 1984, after him and his then-wife Marcia, though Lucas was not fond of the Spanish Colonial Revival architecture used in those buildings.
-An architectural hobbyist, Lucas laid out the original designs for the project, inspired by the Mediterranean Revival Style that was used in older campus buildings as well as the Los Angeles area.
-The project also received another $50 million in contributions from Warner Bros., 20th Century Fox and The Walt Disney Company.
+Lucas's previous donations had resulted in the naming of two buildings in the school's previous complex after him and his then-wife Marcia, though Lucas was not fond of the Spanish Colonial Revival architecture used in those buildings.
+That complex had opened in 1984.
+For several years before it, the film school was housed in now-forgotten shacks that stood, along with campus tennis courts, between Waite Phillips Hall and Birnkrant Residential College.
+The site is now occupied by Leavey Library and its reflecting pool, along with the Generations Fountain.

+An additional $50 million having been contributed by Warner Bros., 20th Century Fox, and The Walt Disney Company for its creation, the new facility opened in early 2009.
+Lucas, an architectural hobbyist, had laid out its original designs, inspired by the Mediterranean Revival Style that had been used in older campus buildings and elsewhere in the Los Angeles area.

-In fall 2006, the school, together with the Royal Film Commission of Jordan, created the Red Sea Institute of Cinematic Arts (RSICA) in Aqaba, Jordan.
+In fall 2006, the school, together with the Royal Film Commission of Jordan, had created the Red Sea Institute of Cinematic Arts (RSICA) in Aqaba, Jordan.
 The first classes were held in 2008, and the first graduating class for the university was in 2010.

-The USC School of Cinematic Arts announced it would remove an exhibit devoted to actor and former USC student John Wayne, after months of insistence from a small number of students denouncing the Hollywood star’s views and the portrayal of indigenous Americans in his films.
-The exhibit has been relocated to the Cinematic Arts library which has many collections for the study of figures whose lives and works are part of society's shared history.
-These materials are preserved for posterity and made accessible for research and scholarship as will the materials in the Wayne Collection.
+In 2020, the School of Cinematic Arts announced it would remove an exhibit devoted to actor and former USC student John Wayne.
+This was after months of insistence on the part of students who denounced the Hollywood star’s views and the portrayal of indigenous Americans in his films.
+The exhibit has been relocated to the Cinematic Arts library, which has many collections for the study of figures whose lives and works are part of society's shared history.
+These materials are preserved for posterity and made accessible for research and scholarship, as will be the materials in the Wayne Collection.

-Divisions

-Film & Television Production

-The current Chair is Gail Katz, holder of the Mary Pickford Endowed Chair; Vice-Chair is Susan Arnold.

-Cinema & Media Studies

-The Division of Cinema & Media Studies is the central hub for film theory at the USC School of Cinematic Arts.
-The current Chair is Priya Jaikumar.